chesnokoff/josseph/docs/index.md

 - output is a predictable directory tree under `results/`
 - every partial failure is supposed to end up in `summary.json`
-- a cached result is reused only when both `<tool>.parquet` and `<tool>.json` exist
+- a cached result is reused only when both `<tool>.parquet` and `<tool>.json` exist (and, for revision-bound extractors with a pinned commit, the recorded commit hash matches)

 ## What a run produces